Neuropsychology is the study of brain-behavior relationships such as memory and emotions.

-- Create tailored treatment plans and identify services that may help patients and their families adjust to these changes
+- Specialized treatment plans with services to help patients and their families adjust to changes.

-- Assist conversations regarding current and future care needs including living arrangements and safety
+- Supportive conversations on current and future care needs, including living arrangements and safety.

 What to expect

-Appointments will consist of an interview and a test.
+The appointment will consist of an interview and cognitive testing.

 - Interviews may take up to an hour.
-Family members are invited to the interview to help provide more insight into the patient’s health condition and daily functioning.
+Family members are invited to the interview to help provide additional insight into the patient’s background and daily activity.

-- Testing may take two to four hours as the test is comprehensive.
+- Testing may take two to four hours.

 During the appointment